lichanghao/lichanghao.github.io/_posts/2024-12-11-onsager-reciprocity-and-fluctuation-dissipation-theorem.md

 ---

 ### **Fluctuation-Dissipation Theorem (FDT):**

-- The FDT links spontaneous fluctuations in a system at equilibrium to its response to external perturbations.
-- Mathematically, it states that the response function (e.g., susceptibility or diffusivity) of a system to a small external force is directly proportional to the correlation function of spontaneous fluctuations in the system.
+The FDT links spontaneous fluctuations in a system at equilibrium to its response to external perturbations。 Mathematically, it states that the response function (e.g., susceptibility or diffusivity) of a system to a small external force is directly proportional to the correlation function of spontaneous fluctuations in the system.
+For example:
-- Example:

 $$ \langle \delta A(t) \delta A(0) \rangle \propto \chi(t), $$

   where $\langle \delta A(t) \delta A(0) \rangle$ is the autocorrelation function of a quantity $A$, and $ \chi(t)$ is the linear response to a perturbation.

-- The FDT ensures that the dissipation in the system (energy loss due to an external perturbation) is governed by the same mechanisms that generate equilibrium fluctuations.
+The FDT ensures that the dissipation in the system (energy loss due to an external perturbation) is governed by the same mechanisms that generate equilibrium fluctuations.

 ### **Onsager Reciprocity Relations:**

-- The Onsager reciprocity relations state that, for systems near equilibrium, the cross-coupled transport coefficients are symmetric:
+The Onsager reciprocity relations state that, for systems near equilibrium, the cross-coupled transport coefficients are symmetric:

 $$ L_{ij} = L_{ji}. $$

 Here, $L_{ij}$ describes the linear response of a flux $J_i$ (e.g., heat, mass, or momentum flux) to a thermodynamic force $X_j$ (e.g., temperature gradient or chemical potential difference).

-- This symmetry arises from the *microscopic reversibility* or *detailed balance* (time-reversal symmetry) of the underlying dynamics.
+This symmetry arises from the *microscopic reversibility* or *detailed balance* (time-reversal symmetry) of the underlying dynamics.

 ---